 Above, we discussed the power supply causing static noise in headphones.
 Electronics produce electromagnetic radiation, and the more electricity that goes through them, the more they radiate.

 That affects not only your headphone wire but also audio processing inside the computer case.
 The radiation gets picked up by the circuitry, which you can hear as static noise in your headphones.

 Wrong sample rate & bit depth values

-Sometimes asking too much from your DAC on your sound card can result in static noise.
+Sometimes asking too much from your DAC on your sound card can result in static noise in headphones.
 Thankfully, that’s an easy fix.

 - (For Windows 10) Right-click on the speaker icon in the bottom right corner and select “Open mixer volume.”

 - Click on the tiny speaker image.
 A new window should open.